What Does Over-Leveraged in Finance & Investing Mean?

 Companies must regularly assess their debt-to-equity ratio, ensuring it aligns with industry standards and financial capacity.
 By targeting high-cost debt first and refinancing to more favorable terms, they can reduce overall interest expenses.

-Consolidation of loans may lead to simplified repayments and potentially lower interest rates.
-Maintaining a balanced debt structure is crucial to prevent over-leverage.
+Consolidating loans may lead to simplified repayments and potentially lower interest rates.
+Maintaining a balanced debt structure is crucial to preventing over-leverage.

 Restructuring Financial Obligations